antriv/Transfer_Learning_Text/Transfer_Learning/document-qa/README.md

 **Evaluating the Document-QA Model**

+- This is the implementation of paper [Simple and Effective Multi-Paragraph Reading Comprehension](https://arxiv.org/pdf/1710.10723.pdf) (Clark et. al., 2017).
+- Code is adapted from [https://github.com/allenai/document-qa](https://github.com/allenai/document-qa)
+- Please contact the original authors for questions and suggestions.

 This model, by [Clark et. al., 2017](https://arxiv.org/pdf/1710.10723.pdf), considers the problem of adapting neural paragraph-level question answering models to the case where entire documents are given as input.
 Here the authors proposed a solution that trains models to produce well calibrated confidence scores for their results on individual paragraphs.
 This model sample multiple paragraphs from the documents during training and use a shared normalization training objective that encourages the model to produce globally correct output.
 Next, this method is combined with a state-of-the-art pipeline for training models on document QA data.

 1. **Document-QA Model**